Study Abroad Program Overview

 Take advantage of the:

-- Full range of departments and majors.
+- Full range of departments and majors in Portuguese.

 - University-organized opportunities to volunteer in community service projects.

 - Track for students to study beginning Portuguese language and take other courses in English (more limited than regular university offerings.)

 Students attend classes with international and/or host country students.